-The FAST Trac Airframe and Powerplant program is available at the Abilene campus.
+FAST Trac Airframe and Powerplant is available at the Abilene campus.
+Courses will soon be available in Waco and Marshall.

-The program runs four days per week, three hours per day over a 13-week period for a total of 160 hours of training.
+The program runs four days per week (including Saturdays), three hours per day over a 13-week period for a total of 160 hours of training.